If your research project is producing workflows, they should be registered in WorkflowHub:

 Teams in WorkflowHub are groupings of people and their research outputs.
 In most cases a single team is sufficient, but often in collaborative research it can be beneficial to have multiple teams.
 See Guide to organising your workflows on WorkflowHub for more information about organising Teams and Spaces.

-2. Pick Team from the + menu on the top bar.
+menu on the top bar. - Untick the

 Adding new collections